eudoxia0/eudoxia0.github.io/article/_posts/2022-06-26-introducing-austral.md

 tags: []
 ---

 [**Austral**][austral] is a new systems programming language.
 It features a strong static type system, linear types, capability-based security, and strong modularity.
 You can think of it as Rust: The Good Parts or a modernized, stripped-down Ada.

+This article is an introduction to the language.
+The first few sections are
+abstract: they are about the design and the mindset of the language.
+The next two sections, about linear types and capability-based security, are much more detailed and technical: they are meant to prove to the reader that the claims being made about security and correctness are true.

 # Contents